Policies & Procedures

 Licensure Statement

-The University of Illinois Urbana-Champaign (UIUC) has determined that our College of Education licensure curriculum meets the educational requirements for licensure or certification in the state of Illinois.
+The University of Illinois Urbana-Champaign has determined that our College of Education licensure curriculum meets the educational requirements for licensure or certification in the state of Illinois.
 We are unable to determine if the curriculum meets the educational requirements for any of the remaining U.S. states and jurisdictions.
 Please go to the university's State Authorization Licensing and Complaint Information site to find your state’s requirements, resources, and contact information.

 To seek additional information and guidance, you are encouraged to contact the appropriate licensing agency for your location or wherever you desire to be licensed or certified.
 Please be aware that there may be licensure or certification requirements in addition to an academic program’s curriculum.
 Information about all licensure programs associated with the university can be found on our Division of Management Information site.